Chicken Caesar Pasta Salad

 I can’t stop making this dressing!
 I’ve been using air fryer crunchy chickpeas instead of croutons and it so SO GOOD!

-It’s pretty addicting!
+It’s so good!
 Love the sound of chickpeas in this too!

 Fresh and delicious!!!